Skip to main navigationSkip to main content

 What areas of practice will be included in my practice-based learning?

-You will complete your practice-based learning via placements in a range of clinical settings which can include, but will not be limited to, physical and mental health in a range of care contexts, including community and inpatient settings.
-Placements are provided by the NHS, local authorities and the private sector, among others, including charities and the third sector.
+You will complete your practice-based learning via placements in a range of clinical settings and care contexts which can include, but will not be limited to, physical and mental health in community and inpatient settings.
+Placements are provided by the NHS, local authorities, private sector, charities and the third sector.
 We will endeavour to source placements which will provide you with a range of experiences and therefore placements are different each time.
 There may be an opportunity for you to undertake a placement in a newer or evolving area of practice in the final year.
+These opportunities are referred to as diverse placements.

 How am I supervised?